Graph-Based Tests for Two-Sample Comparisons of Categorical Data

 Assumption \ref{assump:cm} is usually true for MDP on subjects for categorical data.
-It is explicitly stated here to avoid the complicated scenario when the triangle inequality becomes equality in the distance metric for any three categories.
+It is explicitly stated here to avoid complications when the triangle inequality becomes equality in the distance metric for any three categories.

 \begin{proposition} Under Assumption \ref{assump:cm}, the test statistic based on averaging \eqref{sumedges} over all MDPs is: where $x_i^c = \left\{ \right.$,